jplusplus/check/method.en.md

 At the start of each project, all original data shall be collected in one place, together with a source note.

 _why?_<br>
-A central data repository reducec the risk of data being redefined along the way.
+A central data repository reduces the risk of data being redefined along the way.

 _how?_
- * Put (and writeprotect) all data in a folder
+ * Put (and write-protect) all data in one folder
- * Add a text file with a list of data files and sources
+ * Add a text file to that folder, with a list of data files and sources
- * Note if possible the number of rows (or relations, or similary, depending on data type) for each dataset
+ * Note if possible the number of rows (or relations, or similar, depending on data type) for each dataset
  * Add all new data sets that are introduced in the project here

 ## Initial data sanity check

 _what?_<br/>
-At the start of the project, and whenever new data is introduced, there shall be time allocatied for doing a sanity check.
+At the start of the project, and whenever new data is introduced, there shall be time allocated for doing a sanity check.

 _why?_<br>
-An initial sanity check lets us detect exporting/importing errors, and error comitted by our sources.
+An initial sanity check lets us detect exporting/importing errors, and error committed by our sources.

 _how?_
  * Make pivot tables to check for alternate spellings of the same name, etc
- * Check completeness when relevent (are all [countries/weekdays/presidents] in there?)
+ * Check completeness when relevant (are all [countries/weekdays/presidents] in there?)
  * Check the zeros.
 Should they really be 0, or did empty cell get transformed to 0 on the way here?
  * ...and vice versa.
 Check the empty fields.
  * Assess the reasonableness of the values